Learning how to clean outdoor cushions is a lot easier than you think and we've got the lowdown on how your external pillows mold and mildew free.

-If you’re anything like us, then as soon as the sun shines, you’ll head straight for the garden or whatever outside space you have.
-Grab yourself a cup of coffee, a good book and some clean outdoor cushions (note the word clean) and your next few hours are sorted.
+If you’re anything like us, then as soon as the sun shines, you’ll head straight for your backyard or whatever outside space you have.
+Grab yourself a cup of coffee, a good book, SPF and some clean outdoor cushions (note the word clean) and your next few hours are sorted.

-Whether you have a covered balcony turned plant paradise, or a fancy-pants patio space in your backyard that's filled with the very best garden furniture, you’ll know just how great it looks when it’s set up perfectly and filled with enough soft furnishings to make it feel like an outdoor living room space.
+Whether you have a covered balcony turned plant paradise, or a fancy-pants patio in your backyard that's filled with the very best outdoor furniture, you’ll know just how great it looks when it’s set up perfectly and filled with soft furnishings galore to make it feel like an outdoor living space.

-Think mould, mildew and mud (so much mud!) not to mention pet hair and other stuff if you have furry friends or kids around – yours or not.
-Cushions go through hell: We sit on them, we nap on them, we hug them, we drop them, and we could go on, so knowing how to clean your outdoor cushions is a must for their survival.
+Think mold, mildew and mud (so much mud!) and not to mention pet hair and other stuff if you have furry friends or kids around – yours or not.
+Cleaning outdoor furniture (ie: the metal or rattan framework) is fairly simple.
+But cushions, on the other hand, go through hell: We sit on them, we nap on them, we hug them, we drop them, and we could go on, so knowing how to clean your outdoor cushions is a must for their survival.

 How to wash outdoor cushions in the washing machine

 If your outdoor cushions have removable covers then washing them in your washing machine is a great way to get them clean quickly.
 Do this once a year (or when they visibly need it).